DametoData/Talk_Law_Brazil_Open_Source/README.md

     "openai": "OPENAI-PLUGIN-CODE-HERE"
   }
 }'''

-Replace OPENAI-PLUGIN-CODE-HERE with the actual verification code you received.

 ###  5. Enable the Plugin
 Once everything is set up, enable the plugin in ChatGPT to start using it.